EliteFitAI/ef-help-center/docs/FAQs/FAQs.md

 ### Q: What are the messages on the screen that keep popping up while I’m working out?

 **A:** The messages are assistive feedback in the form of ‘stickers.’
-These stickers provide users with immediate correction messages to rectify their pose, pace, camera angle, etc. In addition, stickers also display an average accuracy score once you hit a high point, e.g., 50% accuracy or 75% accuracy.
-This score is just an indicative message that you have reached that level of accuracy.
+These stickers provide users with immediate correction messages to rectify their pose, pace, camera angle, etc. In addition, stickers also display an average accuracy score once you hit a high point.

----

-### Q: Why do I see the accuracy score ring on the left side and on the right side in the form of the sticker?

-**A:** Stickers are a form of assistive feedback to help users with real-time corrections to improve their pose, pace, camera angle, etc. In addition, stickers also display an average accuracy score once you hit a high point, e.g., 50% accuracy or 75% accuracy.
 This score is just an indicative message that you have reached that level of accuracy.

 ---